OWASP/owasp.github.io/_posts/2023-02-07-vdr-vex-comparison.md

 ---

-I've been meaning to write this article for about six months, and honestly, should have done it sooner.
+I've been meaning to write this article for about six months and, honestly should have done it sooner.
 But let's get on with it.
 With the rise of SBOM and software transparency, there is an equal push to be transparent about the vulnerabilities and their exploitability in the software we create and consume.
 These are all good things.
 In this article, I'll be discussing two very different approaches, Vulnerability Disclosure Report (VDR) and Vulnerability Exploitability eXchange (VEX).